BACHELOR OF FINE ARTS COLLECTION 2022

 These intentions do not imperil its entity.

-Refraining from touching this piece will benefit the viewer, as it will ensure no mix of intent.
+Refraining from touching this piece will benefit the viewer, as it will ensure no mix of intent. maintaining the balance between material, history, and the unseen forces at play.

 Mixture of tea - Sheep wool - Cedar oil - Grassy hay.
 60 x 70 cm